 The damage caused by an inability to control drinking manifests in many ways.
 Alcoholism also has significant social costs to both the alcoholic and their family and friends.
 Alcoholism has a significant adverse impact on mental health.
-The risk of suicide among alcoholics has been found to be greater than of the general public.
+The risk of suicide among alcoholics has been found to be greater than that of the general public.
 The physical health effects associated with alcohol consumption may include cirrhosis of the liver, pancreatitis, epilepsy, polyneuropathy, heart disease, increased chance of cancer, nutritional deficiencies, sexual dysfunction, and death from many sources.
 High-level alcohol consumption (>14 drink units/week) is linked to an increase in dementia risk.

 Are you alcohol dependent?